-Neurogenic claudication and radiculopathy as delayed presentations of retained spinal bullet.
+Neurogenic claudication and radiculopathy as delayed presentations of retained spinal bullet

 Purpose: Patients usually present with symptoms immediately after injury.
-However, only a few cases have been reported where a Patient is neurologically intact after the initial injury but develops deficits several months or years later.
+However, only a few cases have been reported where a patient is neurologically intact after the initial injury but develops deficits several months or years later.
 Almost all these cases develop delayed neurological deficit because of bullet migration.
-Study Design: Case report.

-One Patient presented after 14 years and the other after 5 months from the day of injury.
+Results: One patient presented after 14 years and the other after 5 months from the day of injury.
 Both cases are unique in that the delayed symptoms appeared because of formation of a reactive mass around the site of bullet impact.
 Lack of serial imaging studies is a barrier to the exclusion of bullet migration as an alternate cause of delayed symptoms.

-These cases illustrate that retained intraspinal bullets can present with delayed neurological findings secondary to reactive changes around the bullet.
+Conclusion: These cases illustrate that retained intraspinal bullets can present with delayed neurological findings secondary to reactive changes around the bullet.

 The Spine Journal : official Journal of the North American Spine Society

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/29
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/29